ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Emergency-Password-Screen.md

 **ID: US-BTC-458**

-The screen where you create and confirm the emergency password in the Proteção Rua app is now more accessible for visually impaired individuals.
-Everything is read in the correct sequence, with easy-to-understand descriptions and well-identified elements, making navigation easier using screen readers and other assistive technologies.
-Important notifications are highlighted, ensuring that you receive essential information clearly and without distractions.
+Description: In the Proteção Rua app, the screen where you create and confirm your emergency password has been improved to assist visually impaired users.
+Now, screen reader users can hear the elements in the correct order and clearly understand what each one does, as the descriptions are clear and specify the type of component.
+If there is any error, you will be immediately informed, making the experience easier and smoother for those using assistive technologies.